 In 1925, the SMCMA hired Virginian Augustus Lukeman to complete the sculpture.
 His plan for the monument featured a carving of Lee, Jackson, and Jefferson Davis riding with Confederate cavalryman.
-Within the UDC organization, a rift developed between the Atlanta chapter, which still supported Borglum, and other chapters, which sided with the SMCMA and Lukeman.
-In order to overcome the debacle surrounding the sculptors, the SMCMA tackled the uphill public relations battle by emphasizing Lukeman's Southern heritage and his ability to carve a tribute to the Confederacy that would last longer than the Lincoln Memorial.26
+Within the UDC

 On April 9, 1928 (the 63rd anniversary of Lee's surrender at Appomattox), Lukeman unveiled the head of Lee atop an unfinished horse.
 Then, Borglum's work was blasted off the mountain; the Atlanta UDC had unsuccessfully sued to prevent the destruction.
-Progress on the carving essentially stopped at this time largely because SMCMA went bankrupt with the early onset of the Great Depression in late 1920s Georgia.27 With progress halted, the title to the mountainside returned to Sam Venable in 1928 per the original stipulation.
+Progress on the carving essentially stopped at this time largely because SMCMA went bankrupt with the early onset of the Great Depression in late 1920s Georgia.
+With progress halted, the title to the mountainside returned to Sam Venable in 1928 per the original stipulation.
 He granted the Klan an easement for unrestricted access to the mountain for the purposes of rallies and meetings, guaranteeing their involvement with the site for decades.
 This special arrangement lasted until 1958 when the state purchased the land that is now Stone Mountain Park.

 In 1939, Georgia attempted to convince the National Park Service to consider the mountain a natural wonder.
-The NPS rejected the application, arguing that the carving and quarrying at the mountain had removed its natural value.28
+The NPS rejected the application, arguing that the carving and quarrying at the mountain had removed its natural value.